Filip is a writer from Serbia who is interested in science, space, and computers.

 So, the dark side, ay?
 Good, good—you have chosen well my young students!
 The dark side of the Force is not only more powerful, but it is also the only real way to control the Force and free yourself of the foolish Jedi teaching!

 Hah, how is that for an introduction?
 Well, let me try to get on topic before I try to make another joke.
-Anyway, for whatever reason you are interested in dressing up as a Sith, correct?
-Well, hopefully my guide will help you out.
+Anyway, for whatever reason, you are interested in dressing up as a Sith, correct?
+Well, this guide will help you out.
 Here is how we will try to do this:

 - First, let's see what sort of apparel a Sith would need.

 - Then we will examine what is better—making it or buying it.

 - We will look at accessories and compare prices.

 - Finally, I will include some hot tips and tricks to make your Sith Lord costume even better.

 Sith Clothing: What Makes It Unique?

-When talking about Sith apparel there is really no correct answer as to what one should really wear.
-There are many Sith Lords and warriors through the Star Wars Universe and they all had something unique.
+When talking about Sith apparel, there is really no correct answer as to what one should really wear.
+There are many Sith Lords and warriors throughout the Star Wars Universe, and they all have something unique.
 Nonetheless, there is a general pattern in the design of the robes that most Sith wear, and we will focus this guide around it.

 Generally, these are the most important elements to consider: